top of page

 • Human resilience, meaning and adaptation

-My work with boards is informed by this structured exploration.
-It ensures that governance discussions are not limited to tools, vendors or regulation - but anchored in a deeper understanding of how AI reshapes human systems.
+This structured exploration informs my work with executives, boards and organizations.
+It ensures that governance and responsibility are not approached as technical checklists, but grounded in an understanding of how AI reshapes human systems.

 Current Format